GeoscienceAustralia/ptha/misc/WA_2025_2027/other_derived_products/WA_tsunami_modelling_2026_Kalbarri_2_CoralBay/README.md

 Onslow, and we will also develop a technical report and provide a combined-model data package.

+**Results in this data package from Northwest Cape to Onslow use very coarse resolution and are not suitable for quantifiying hazards near the coast.
+They will be updated in "2nd half" of the modelling.**

 ## Structure of the model output folders

 All files are loaded in a QGIS session contained in the folder